 Q: “How does an online class work?”

 A: My online program is very flexible and suits almost all busy people with an interest in learning Persian.
 ANYWHERE IN THE WORLD you are, you can set your own days/hours and take as many classes as you want.
 You won’t have to commute or be worried about getting stuck in traffic.
 You will get whatever you need to get from a language class without having to leave the comfort of your own home/office.
 If you’d like to focus on a specific skill, we will adjust the learning material accordingly, and if you come to the class with no priorities in mind, I will offer you a step-by-step program that will cover all the four language skills you need (speaking, reading, writing, and listening).

-Q: “How fast will I be able to speak Persian (Farsi)?”
+Q: “How fast will I be able to learn Persian (Farsi)?”

 A: Based on my experience, a student’s progress in conversational Persian is directly affected by the following factors:

 – The number of languages she already knows/speaks

 – Her psychological readiness to sound funny while speaking

 – The number of hours she can spend doing her listening exercises at home